-Trenchless tunnel construction works will occur between the shaft at the Mayoral Drive/Queen Street intersection and Greys Avenue Carpark using a pipe jack.
+Trenchless construction works will occur between the Greys Ave CSA temporary shaft and the shaft at the Mayoral Drive intersection.

-The Greys Avenue CSA will be used as part of the works.
-This will contain ancillary equipment and functions for tunnelling.
-The Mayoral Drive CSA site will include equipment used for the operation of the pipe jack.
+The Greys Avenue CSA, established as part of the Part 3 resource consent application, will be used as part of the works.
+This will contain ancillary equipment and functions for trenchless pipe installation.

-Approximately 43 metres of 600 mm diameter pipe will be installed between the two sites.
+Approximately 23 metres of 600 mm diameter pipe will be installed between the two sites.
+The trenchless construction works are proposed to take 6 working days to complete

-The equipment to be provided within the Greys Avenue CSA and Mayoral Drive compound as part of this Project is given in Table 6.
+The equipment to be provided within the Greys Avenue CSA and Mayoral Drive compound as part of this project is given in Table 6.

-Table 6 Equipment located at Greys Avenue CSA and Mayoral Drive site for trenchless construction of pipe
+Table 6 Equipment at Greys Avenue CSA and Mayoral Drive CSA for trenchless construction

 Greys Avenue and Mayoral Drive CSA trenchless tunnel construction equipment

 Greys Avenue CSA Mayoral Drive CSA

-• Crane Crane
+Crane Crane

 Power pack container Power Pack container

 Pipe jack Pipe jack

-Sucker truck or 6-wheeler Tool truck
+Vacuum truck or 6-wheeler Tool truck

 Tool truck

-Ventilation fan
+Ventilation Fan